lttle-cloud/samples/nextjs-app/README.md

 It demonstrates how to deploy a Next.js application using lttle.cloud's platform.
 It allows you to update the name of a person you want to say hello to, and stores the data in a PostgreSQL database using Drizzle ORM.

-## Prerequisites

-- Node.js and npm installed on your machine.
-For this example we are using Node.js v22.19.
-- Docker installed on your machine

-Make sure you are logged in to both lttle.cloud using `lttle login`.

 ## Running locally

 To run the project locally you will also need to have a PostgreSQL database running and accessible.
 We have provided a `docker-compose.yml` file to help you set up a local PostgreSQL instance.